 I was playing doubles one day at a private club.
 It turns out that all three fathers's kids attended the Little School.
 How can this be if the acceptance rate is so low?
 Was I playing in a magic foursome?
 Of course not.
 It's because all three fathers were all cut from the same cloth.

 Legal bribery to get your children into private schools starts here at preschool.
 It's just the way the system works as wealthy, privileged families gain more access.
 Such schools will also never drop their legacy admissions, which accepts a far greater percentage of kids than standard admissions.

 The feedback about the teachers has generally been good.
 They try to customize their teaching to students by different needs.

 The average tenure of each teacher is 11 years, which is considered long.
 Some teachers have been there for decades.
-From the teachers I’ve met and seen in video, they all seem to be great.
-Also, TLS provides a very detailed report about your child during the parent-teacher conference.
+From the teachers I've met and seen in video, they all seem to be great.
+Also, TLS provides a very detailed report about each child during the parent-teacher conference.